ricaun/dotbim.three.js/README.md

     // or passed to the user created mesh object for easier manipulation

     mesh = dotbim_CreateMeshes( text );

-    // store the internally created group of edges if required

-    if ( mesh.userData.edges ) edges = mesh.userData.edges;

     scene.add( mesh );